AF Association Global AF Aware Week (AF Assoc GAFAW)

 What are your goals for AF Association Global AF Aware Week?

 - Hold an AF Awareness Activity: Seek out and identify the undiagnosed person with AF.
 You can do this in collaboration with your healthcare centre, workplace, or community group.
 We have a large number of resources which can be downloaded from our website, or ordered to you.

 - Share and Display our Information: Raise awareness of the importance of Detect, Protect, Correct and Perfect at your health centre, workplace, or community group.

 - Fundraise & donate - why not bake some goodies to sell, hold a coffee morning, quiz night or create your own event.
 Or simply make a donation to enable us to continue to raise awareness and offer support.

-- One in four people will develop AF; there are over 200,000 new cases in the US each year and an estimated 16 million people are affected worldwide.
+- One in four people will develop AF; it affects an estimated 6.1 million individuals in the US and in excess of 16 million people worldwide.